 Forensic art encompasses a wide range of subjects, notably facial anthropology and identification, such as two and three-dimensional facial reconstruction, craniofacial superimposition, post-mortem depiction, composite art and age progression.

 Forensic Art is the presentation of visual information in relation to legal procedures.
-A forensic artist may aid in the identification or location of victims of crime, missing persons or human remains, and may facilitate the identification, apprehension or conviction of criminals.
+Forensic artists aid in the identification or location of victims of crime, missing persons or human remains.
+They help with the identification, apprehension or conviction of criminals.

-Forensic artists require technical and conceptual art skills alongside comprehensive medical and anatomical knowledge.
+Forensic artists need technical and conceptual art skills alongside comprehensive medical and anatomical knowledge.
 The course provides training and expertise at the cutting-edge of the forensic art profession.
-The course is taught by practicing forensic experts who work closely with international police forces and other law enforcement entities.

-You will benefit from the facilities of a well-established art college, whilst appreciating the newly-refurbished laboratories, a dedicated library and access to human material in a modern medical science environment.
+Our facilities include a well-established art college, newly-refurbished laboratories, a dedicated library and access to human material in a modern medical science environment.

 The Centre was awarded a prestigious Queen's Anniversary Prize for Higher Education in November 2013.
 Presented in recognition of 'world class excellence', the Queen’s Anniversary Prizes are among the most highly-regarded awards for the UK’s universities and colleges.

 This course will benefit artists with specific interests in the medical and forensic applications of visual art.

 It will also provide a postgraduate qualification for artists seeking validation or further specialisation of existing skills to conform with medico-legal procedures, and for registration with relevant professional bodies.
 This includes police artists and medical artists working in the NHS.

 - oral and visual presentations